GMOD/jbrowse-components/website/docs/user_guides/basic_usage.md

 six vertical dots) to reorder tracks.

 <Figure caption="(1) Use Add, Linear genome view to add a new LGV.
 (2) The pan buttons can be used to scroll left or right.
 (3) The zoom buttons or the slider can be used to zoom on the view.
 (4) Tracks can be reordered by clicking and dragging the drag handle indicated by six vertical dots." src="/img/lgv_usage_guide.png" />

+#### Re-ordering views

+Re-ordering views doesn't use a drag and drop like re-ordering tracks does, but instead, you can click the view menu (the "hamburger" menu that is available for each view) and select "Move up"/"Move down"

 #### Using the location search box